Free: Healthy Freezer Meals Recipe EbookGet It Now

 - Lightning fast — just 15 minutes total time!

-- Naturally healthy, low carb, paleo, whole30, and keto egg roll in a bowl
+- Naturally healthy, low carb, paleo, whole30, and keto-friendly

 - Easy one-pan meal